The Connaught Bar, Connaught Hotel, London

 Hilton Hotel, Glasgow, Scotland

 dpa worked closely with interior designers Central Design Studios to refresh a tired interior space from the early 90’s.
-The interiors have been transformed with quality materials and sophisticated detailing and carefully integrated lighting to enhance the spaces both during the day and at night.
+The interiors have been transformed with quality materials, sophisticated detailing and carefully integrated lighting to enhance the spaces both during the day and at night.

-The refurbishment posed a particularly difficult challenge with a very tight budget so dpa worked with Hiltons engineering team to retain and upgrade the old lighting control system so that funds could be used for quality new lighting.
+The refurbishment posed a particularly difficult challenge on a limited budget, so dpa worked with Hilton’s engineering team to retain and upgrade the old lighting control system so that funds could be used for quality new lighting.

 Client: Hilton International